dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
+* Added documentation about the -q option of install to README.md
 * Small correction to README.md
 * Added html.vim and xml.vim to Package List in README.md
 * Added -q option to allow for quiet installs for package managers to install